Venezuela is experiencing an unprecedented humanitarian crisis.

 Widespread violence and economic turmoil has forced nearly 5 million people to flee.
 As Latin America has become the new COVID-19 epicenter, increasing shortages of safe water and food are driving more families and children into desperation.
 Your support today can help save lives.

-Help Save the Children of Venezuela
+Help Children of Venezuela

 Venezuela remains one of the most dangerous countries for children.
 Sadly, the country has the highest homicide rates in the world - a shocking 24 out of 1,000 children are murdered each year.